 Delta typically charges a $150 redeposit fee to cancel an award booking to get your miles back.
 Waiving that fee is typically reserved for top-tier Delta Platinum or Medallion status holders – it’s one of the best perks of Medallion status.

 But amid this uncertainty, everyone gets that treatment.
-It applies to all tickets booked through June 30, as well as any previously booked awards scheduled for travel through September.
+It applies to all new award tickets booked through Sept.
+30, as well as any previously booked awards scheduled for travel through Dec.
+31, 2020.

 Read our guide on how Delta SkyMiles work – and how to make them work for you.